aliekens/wakeuplight/README.md

 * Start a 30 minute light sequence, simulating dawn and sunrise, with function `wakeup`
 * Set the LEDs to a specified color, with function `rgbColor` which accepts values of the format `123,123,123` denoting R, G, B bytes.

+If you want to run this from the Particle Build IDE, copy this code into a new project and add the "NEOPIXEL" library.

 ### An example cronjob

 You can start the wake-up light from a cronjob, e.g., at 7 each morning